IBM/charts/stable/ibm-odm-dev/README.md

 The `ibm-odm-dev` chart helps you to discover and evaluate ODM.
 The chart bootstraps an ODM deployment on a Kubernetes cluster.
 The deployment uses the Helm package manager.

+The following options are supported for ODM persistence:

+- H2 as an internal database.
+This is the **default** option.
+- PostgreSQL as an external database.
+If you specify a server name for the external database, the external database is used otherwise the internal database is used.
+Before you select this option, you must have an external PostgreSQL database up and running.

 ## How to create a release of ODM for developers

 1. In the `ibm-odm-dev` Helm chart page of the IBM Cloud Private Admin console, click Configure.
 2. Enter a value for the **Release**, and accept the license agreement.
 An example release name is *my-release*.
 3. *Optional*: Modify the parameter values to change the defaults.
 For more information, see [Configuration parameters](#configuration-parameters).

-> By default, the `internalDatabase.populateSampleData` parameter is set to true, which adds sample data to the database.
-> A decision service is created in Decision Center and is also deployed to Rule Execution Server.
-> The sample data can be used to test your newly created release.
+	> By default, the `internalDatabase.populateSampleData` parameter is set to `true`, which adds sample data to the database.
+A decision service is created in Decision Center and is also deployed to Rule Execution Server.
+The sample data can be used to test your newly created release.

+	> **Note:** The ability to populate the database with sample data is available only when using the internal database and the persistence locale for Decision Center is set to English (United States).

 4. Click Install.

 	> The package is deployed asynchronously in a matter of minutes, and is composed of a single service.

 5. When the installation is complete, click **View Helm Release** to see the details of the release.

 	> The release name shows a status of DEPLOYED.
 The release is an instance of the `ibm-odm-dev` chart, which is now running in a Kubernetes cluster.

 ## What to do next